-- Situation 1: You buy the Part D vaccine at the pharmacy and you get your vaccine at the network pharmacy.
+- Situation 1: You get the Part D your vaccination at the network pharmacy.
 (Whether you have this choice depends on where you live.
-Some states do not allow pharmacies to administer a vaccination.) - You will have to pay the pharmacy the amount of your copayment for the vaccine and the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs.